9brada6/tabs-with-posts/development.md

 - ### Rating Plugins

     How retrieving the rating:
-    1. If the rating is displayed, then the meta should be displayed for all posts, even if they don't have a rating yet.
+    1. If the rating is displayed, and a plugin exist, then the meta should be displayed for all posts, even if they don't have a rating yet.
     2. If we have an average rating, then display the rating.
     3. If we don't have a rating average, then just display 0, and an empty star?.
     4. If we have a rating count and is selected to display and is above 0, then display it.